 As is often the case in a small town, Alloway doesn't have a public transportation system that people use for their commute.

-The overall education level of Alloway is somewhat higher than in the average US city of 21.84%: 28.77% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Alloway who are college-educated is somewhat higher than the average US community of 21.84%: 28.77% of adults in Alloway have at least a bachelor's degree.

 The per capita income in Alloway in 2022 was $56,008, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $224,032 for a family of four.